-Many in Congress pressed for binding sanctions against electronic banking transfer systems, such as Brussels-based SWIFT (Society of Worldwide Interbank Financial Telecommunications), that process payments for Iranian banks.
-No binding sanctions have been enacted, although SWIFT acceded to an EU request to cut off sanctioned Iranian banks in March 2012.
+Some in Congress sought to stop electronic banking transfer systems, such as Brussels-based SWIFT (Society of Worldwide Interbank Financial Telecommunications), from processing payments for Iranian banks.
 Section 220 of P.L.
-112-158 requires reports on electronic payments systems such as SWIFT that might be doing business with Iran, and authorizes but does not mandate sanctions against such systems.
+112-158 requires reports on electronic payments systems such as SWIFT that might be doing business with Iran, but does not mandate sanctions against such systems.
+SWIFT acceded to an EU request to cut off sanctioned Iranian banks in March 2012, as discussed in the section on Europe later in this paper.